Some Intuition For Entropy

 And formulas like this one work even if specifying the exact value would take infinite data due to the continuum.

 Since we can’t write down a finite value for \(U = H[\cal{U}(0, 1)]\), perhaps we can instead just reduce the distribution for \(P\) to a function of \(U\).
-We measure “how different \(p(x)\) is from uniform”, without fully reducing it the information required to specify exact values for \(x\).
-Suppose we partition the space into tiny buckets of width \(\D x\), and then later we will let the bucket size go to 0.
+We measure “how different \(p(x)\) is from uniform”, rather than fully reducing it the information required to specify exact values for \(x\).

+We partition the space into tiny buckets of width \(\D x\), and then later we will let the bucket size go to 0.
 The uniform distribution \(\cal{U}(0,1)\) will contain \(\frac{1}{\D x}\) buckets, and thus have \(U(\D x) = - \log \D x = H_{\D x}[\cal{U}(0,1)]\) entropy.
 A uniform distribution \(\mathcal{U}(a,b)\) would contain \(\frac{b-a}{\D x}\) buckets, so specifying an exact bucket would take \(\log (b-a) - \log(\D x)\) information.
 Even if \(b-a < 1\), this is true for some sufficiently small bucket size.
 The first term is unaffected by the partitioning, and the second is \(U(\D x)\).
 As \(\D x \ra 0\), this becomes “entropy of the continuum”.

 Thus, for a non-uniform distribution \(p(x)\), we just need to zoom in until \(p(x) \approx p(x + \D x)\), so that the distribution over each bucket is basically uniform.
 The information to specify a bucket of with \(\D x\) is: